nearinj/Comparison_of_DA_microbiome_methods/README.md

 ### Comparison of microbiome differential abundance methods

-The code and key intermediate files in this repository correspond to our manuscript:
+The code and key intermediate files in this repository correspond to the following manuscript:

   _Nearing, Douglas et al. Nature Comm.
 Microbiome differential abundance methods produce different results across 38 datasets._